About

 I hope to review books of all sorts, from vintage to new, well-known to obscure and will inject interesting facts and history about the authors and illustrators as well.
 I will also be sharing tips about books, including what to read with different ages or about specific topics, books to be on the look out for, and other random book-related tidbits.

-I grew up in Kansas City, Missouri; attended university in Northwest Arkansas; traveled internationally a lot, but not enough; spent 6 years in the hills of East Tennessee; then 6 more on the Upper West Side of Manhattan; and now reside in Hamilton Heights in New York City with my husband and two daughters.
-We love city life—every human, food, adventure and bookstore it has to offer.
-I enjoy cooking, decorating, reading and creating things.
-I have more picture books than you probably believe and my family lovingly allows me to continue accumulating and cramming them into our apartment life.
-I simply consider our home the not-open-to-the-public version of The Shop Around the Corner.
+I grew up in Kansas City, Missouri; attended university in Northwest Arkansas; traveled internationally a lot, but never enough.
+I spent 6 years in the hills of East Tennessee; 9 years on the West Side of Manhattan in New York City, and now live in a charming booktown in Wales with my husband and two daughters.
+I enjoy cooking, decorating, reading, and creating things.
+I have more picture books than you probably believe and my family lovingly allows me to continue accumulating and cramming them into our home (and they all love to read them too).

 You can find my illustrations at smellingoranges.com.